Shatur/optimus-manager-qt/README.md

 ## Localization

-To help with localization you can use [Transifex](https://www.transifex.com/optimus-manager-qt/optimus-manager-qt) or translate files in `data/translations` with [Qt Linguist](https://doc.qt.io/Qt-5/linguist-translators.html) directly.
-To add a new language, make a request on the Transifex page or copy `data/translations/optimus-manager.ts` to `data/translations/optimus-manager_<ISO 639-1 language code>.ts`, translate it and send a pull request.
+To help with localization you can use [Crowdin](https://crowdin.com/project/optimus-manager-qt) or translate files in `data/translations` with [Qt Linguist](https://doc.qt.io/Qt-5/linguist-translators.html) directly.
+To add a new language, make a request on the Crowdin project page or copy `data/translations/optimus-manager.ts` to `data/translations/optimus-manager_<ISO 639-1 language code>.ts`, translate it and send a pull request.